 - We trust.
 I trust myself.
 I trust my Eagle friends.
 I trust my Eagle teachers.

 Our Three-year-old (PreK) and Four-year-old (Kg1) Early Years program is a wonderful place for both children and parents.
 Based on the principles of empathy, responsibility and community, our play-based program encourages students to learn in a self-guided, collaborative manner through exploration, discovery and sharing.
 We ensure that this model of learning takes place within a nurturing and enriching environment, based on the diverse interests and needs of each individual child.
 Our fundamental goal is to respect and foster intellectual curiosity and help children develop into caring, autonomous, self-directed learners.

-Our Day & Center Based Approach:
+Our Day & Play Based Approach:

 All students attending AIS-R must be fully toilet trained.
-In our efforts to uphold our child protection policies and to keep our learning environment clean and healthy, independent toilet training is a “non-negotiable” for all students.
+In our efforts to uphold our safeguarding policies and to keep our learning environment clean and healthy, independent toilet training is a “non-negotiable” for all students.
 A child is toilet-trained when they have mastered control of their bowel and bladder functions and can attend to bathroom needs independently without adult assistance.
-A student in attendance and that has not secured toilet-training (as defined as 3 consecutive school days with accidents), attendance is withheld for 20 school days to give the child and the family an opportunity to complete the training and secure independent toileting.
+A student in attendance who has not secured toilet-training (as defined as 3 consecutive school days with accidents), attendance is withheld for 20 school days to give the child and the family an opportunity to complete the training and secure independent toileting.

 Animals & Allergies: